belgattitude/soluble-metadata/README.md

-Also if you are looking for a more advanced metadata reader (but limited to table - not a query), have a look to the [soluble-schema](https://github.com/belgattitude/soluble-schema) project which share the same datatypes structure with more informations.
+Also if you are looking for a more advanced metadata reader (but limited to table - not a query), have a look to the [soluble-schema](https://github.com/belgattitude/soluble-schema) project which share the same datatype standards while exposing more information like foreign keys,... in a more portable way.

 ## Coding standards